aitzaz70/ChatConnect-Pro/README.md

 > While Python Installation:
 > Add python to path, Use Admin Privileges > Disable Path Limit at the end
-> Make sure to Restart your PC
+> Make sure to Restart your PC after installation of above softwares

 ## :cloud: Installation